abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 And what better way to start my journey toward becoming a real embedded systems engineer… than blinking an LED — from scratch.

-# requirements:
+# Requirements:

-## an MCU:
+`-An MCU:`
 This was my first time doing baremetal programming.
 I used STM32 Nucleo F446 because it was the most complex MCU(microcontroller) I had.You don’t have to use the one I used as this will work on any MCU.

-## Datasheet and reference manual:
+`-Datasheet and reference manual:`
-in baremetal programming you will manipulate the registers and interact with the memory directly so the datasheet and reference manual are a must.
+In baremetal programming you will manipulate the registers and interact with the memory directly so the datasheet and reference manual are a must.
 Besides learning to read directly from the datasheet and reference manual is a skill every embedded systems engineer needs to be familiar with.
 Good news is that these are available for free on the internet and a simple google search will do.

-## compiler:
+`-Compiler:`
 Since STM32 uses ARM processors (the F446 runs a Cortex-M4), you need an ARM compiler.
 I used arm-none-eabi-gcc, which is free and widely supported.

-## Text Editor / IDE:
+`-Text Editor / IDE:`
 You don’t need a full IDE, but you’ll want a solid editor.
 I used VS Code with the ARM toolchain and Cortex-Debug extension.
 You could also use something like CLion, Sublime, or just a terminal setup with make.

-## Makefile:
+`-Makefile:`
 Optional, but useful.
 Instead of manually compiling with arm-none-eabi-gcc every time, a simple Makefile saves time and lets you control every step of the build.

-## a flashing tool:
+`-A flashing tool:`
 You need a way to actually put your compiled code onto the MCU.
 Most Nucleo boards have an onboard ST-Link debugger, so you can use STM32CubeProgrammer, ST-Link Utility, or OpenOCD.
 If you're using VS Code, the Cortex-Debug extension can handle flashing through ST-Link too.

-# the backbone:
+# The backbone:

-alright now that we got everything ready, what files do we need?
+Alright now that we got everything ready, what files do we need?

-*main.c*: where the LED blink logic lives.
+- `main.c`: where the LED blink logic lives.
-*stm32f446.h(optional)*:  a custom header with register definitions.
+- `stm32f446.h` *(optional)*: a custom header with register definitions.
-*startup.S*: defines the vector table and reset handler. (will be explained later) *linker.ld*: also known as the linker script; tells the compiler where to put everything in memory.
+- `startup.S`: defines the vector table and reset handler.
+- `linker.ld`: linker script; tells the compiler where to place stuff in memory.
-*Makefile(optional)*: automates the build process so you don’t have to type arm-none-eabi-gcc a thousand times.
+- `Makefile` *(optional)*: automates the build process so you don’t have to type `arm-none-eabi-gcc` a thousand times.

-these are the minimum files we need in order to make thins blinky work.
+These are the minimum files we need in order to make thins blinky work.

-# principles:
+# Principles:

 If you already know this stuff, feel free to skip to the code.
 I’m going to assume you don’t, which is why I’ll explain a few core concepts and syntax patterns that show up everywhere in embedded C.
 (Fair warning — this part’s a bit long)

-## bitwise sytnax:
+## Bitwise sytnax:
 In embedded C, bitwise operations are everywhere.
 You use them to control specific bits in a register — like turning on a pin, enabling a clock— without touching the rest of the register.

 Here are the basics: